raistefintel/raistefintel.github.io/system_requirements.md

-# Introduction
+# System requirements
 This document provides details about hardware, operating system, and software prerequisites for the [Intel® Distribution for Python*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html).

 Release notes can be found in a [dedicated article.](https://github.com/raistefintel/raistefintel.github.io/blob/main/release_notes.md)

-# Supported Host Operating Systems
+## Supported Host Operating Systems
 These OS distributions are tested by Intel or known to work; other distributions may or may not work and are not recommended.
 If you have questions, access the [Intel Community Forums](https://community.intel.com/t5/Developer-Software-Forums/ct-p/developer-software-forums) when you need assistance.

 If you have [Commercial Support](https://supporttickets.intel.com/s/?language=en_US), create a support ticket.

-## Operating systems:

 Note: These OS distributions are tested by Intel or known to work; other distributions may or may not work and are not recommended.
 If you have questions, access the [Intel Community Forums](https://community.intel.com/t5/Developer-Software-Forums/ct-p/developer-software-forums) when you need assistance.
 If you have [Commercial Support](https://supporttickets.intel.com/s/?language=en_US), create a support ticket.